 A note about the impacts of COVID-19

 Thank you for your interest in our volunteer efforts.
 The health and safety of our staff and volunteers is our top priority.
+We have cancelled all spring volunteer events and will make decisions on future events based on information and guidance provided by the Virginia Department of Health and the Centers for Disease Control (CDC).

 Please contact Jen Dalke, volunteer program manager by email email@example.com with any questions.